sagannotcarl/nnpn-static/site/content/programs/bridge-program/Passage/index.md

 ---
 Drawing upon this season’s themes of connection and caregiving, Passage Theatre will be producing a virtual production of Chisa Hutchinson’s touching play, *Surely Goodness and Mercy*, adapted for young audiences, which follows a young boy whose grace and caring for others leads to the discovery of his own inner strength.

-To learn more about this project, click [here].
+To learn more about this project, click [here](https://nationalnewplaynetwork013.sharepoint.com/:b:/s/Programs/EXVvyxDJvWlNsjjNj0P8xRkBI-iSheZr88p6RGVaQ-WFeA?e=qfvAl9).